In the Media

 June 29, 2024 //

-New York City Department of Transportation (NYC DOT) Commissioner Ydanis Rodriguez announced today that the city received a $5.6 million federal grant from the United States Department of Transportation’s (USDOT) Rebuilding American Infrastructure with Sustainability and Equity (RAISE) program.
-This funding will be used to create an Urban Freight Mobility Collaborative (UFC), an innovation hub designed to revolutionize urban freight movement and significantly reduce greenhouse gas emissions — the first of its kind in the United States.
-The NYC DOT...
+New York City Department of Transportation (NYC DOT) has received a $5.6 million grant from the U.S. Department of Transportation’s Rebuilding American Infrastructure with Sustainability and Equity program to create an Urban Freight Mobility Collaborative, an innovation hub designed to revolutionize urban freight movement and reduce emissions.

 May 30, 2024 //